kovan-testnet/KIPs/kip-6.md

 fn gasleft() -> i64;
 ```

-This function will return gas left in the current execution context (non-adjusted for Wasm, since the following call destiation might be EVM or Wasm)
+This function will return gas left in the current execution context (non-adjusted for Wasm, since the following call destination might be EVM or Wasm)

 ## Implementation